FIFA 22 feels more focused towards passing than ever. Speed won't be enough to win games these games - but specific tricks might help.

 If you're one of those players who struggle to beat a defender for pace - we feel you, here at FourFourTwo - then don't worry.
-EA have made it easier than ever for us Mertesackers to have the moves like Mbappe in the final third.
+Last year, EA made it easier than ever for us Mertesackers to have the moves like Mbappe in the final third.

-As part of the new features in the game, EA have added a number of double-tap features in FIFA 21.
-Now, if you double-tap the X/A button to pass, the ball will bobble along the ground.
+As part of the new features in the game, EA added a number of double-tap features in FIFA 21.
+If you double-tap the X/A button to pass, the ball will bobble along the ground.
 This is crucial for your ball beating an onrushing tackler making a tackle on the ground, you see, as the ball can bounce over them.

 It's the same with through-balls.
 Just double-tap the Triangle/Y button for a slightly bobbled pass - it's particularly useful in tight spaces.